Space shuttle Enterprise docks at New York museum home

 In April last year NASA announced it would retire its space shuttle fleet to locations in New York, Virginia, California and Florida.
 It decided that Discovery would take Enterprise's place at the Smithsonian National Air and Space Museum in Virginia and that Enterprise would be brought to New York.

-Since its joy ride over the city in April, Enterprise has been kept in a protective tent at JFK International Airport.
-On Saturday, the 171,000-pound (77,564-kg) Enterprise was lifted by crane onto a barge, a process that took about three hours.
+Since its joy-ride over the city in April, Enterprise has been kept in a protective de-icing tent at JFK International Airport.
+On Saturday, the 171,000-pound Enterprise was lifted by crane onto a barge, a process that took about three hours.

-Pulled by a tugboat, it toured Queens and Brooklyn on Sunday, passing by Coney Island and travelling under the Verrazano-Narrows Bridge before docking in Port Elizabeth, New Jersey.
+It toured Queens and Brooklyn on Sunday pulled by a tugboat, passing by Coney Island and traveling under the Verrazano-Narrows Bridge before docking in Port Elizabeth, New Jersey.

-Officials at Enterprise's new home, the Intrepid Museum, which itself is a repurposed former World War Two aircraft carrier, expect the space shuttle to be a major attraction for years to come.
+Officials at Enterprise's new home, the Intrepid Museum, which itself is a repurposed former World War II aircraft carrier, expect the space shuttle to be a major attraction for years to come.